 The Impressionist era is one of the most significant of the 19th century.
 Impressionism saw a revolution in the style, technique, and intention of painting.
-Throwing out the traditional painting playbook, Impressionist painters like Claude Monet, Mary Cassatt, and Edgar Degas tried to capture the rawness of the world around them.
+Throwing out the traditional painting playbook, Impressionist painters like Mary Cassatt and Edgar Degas tried to capture the rawness of the world around them.
 The Impressionist style has loose brushwork, a lack of transition colors, and a sense of impermanence.
 In this article, we take a deep dive into the style, artists, and concepts integral to the Impressionist movement.

 Table of Contents

 - 2 The Development of the Impressionist Movement

 - 2.1 A Revolutionary Movement: Impressionism and Official Art

 - 2.4 The Anonymous Society of Artists, Painters, Sculptors, Engravers, and More

 - 3 Key Impressionist Ideas

 - 4 The Trends, Concepts, and Styles of Impressionism